Request Info

 Printheads are a component in all types of digital printers that are used to transfer the desired image onto your chosen print media.
 The printhead will spray, write, or drop the ink onto your paper in the pattern needed to produce the finished image.

+In most inkjet printers, the printhead is located inside the ink or printer cartridge.
 When an image is sent to the printer, the printhead will receive the image information as instructions after which it will evaluate the necessary intensity, amount, and location where the ink will be required.
 Once the calculations are complete, the head will move horizontally going line by line until it has finished the image.

-Types of Printheads
+Types of Printheads: Key Differences

 Piezoelectric